Give your kids a memorable camp experience this summer

 Take the Next Step

-- Select a day camp to ask about scholarship or volunteer opportunities
+- Reasearch day camp in your area to ask about scholarship or volunteer opportunities.

 - If summer camp is still out of your financial reach this year, see if your kids would like some of these summer camp alternatives.

 - It's tough raising kids today!
 You need every time and money saving idea you can find.
 That's why you'll want to get our free weekly Dollar Stretcher for Parents newsletter.
 You'll find great ideas designed just for parents that will help your family 'live better...for less'!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.